kappleTechExchange/kapple-my-ai-shoe-starter/README.md

 file.
 Additional information on each step is in the [documentation](https://github.com/google-github-actions/auth?tab=readme-ov-file#workload-identity-federation-through-a-service-account) but you should be able to follow the steps below.

 1. Create a Workload Identity Pool and a Provider for GitHub.
+Replace `GITHUB_ORG` with the name of the GitHub org for your class.
+This should be before your repository name in the URL for your GitHub repository.

 ```shell
 gcloud iam workload-identity-pools create "github" \